Skip to main content

 Where do I file a personal injury lawsuit in Santa Ana?

 Personal injury lawsuits in Santa Ana are typically filed in the Orange County Superior Court.
-Small claims cases (under $10,000) can be filed in Small Claims Court.
-Your Santa Ana attorney will determine the appropriate venue based on where the accident occurred, where the defendant resides, and the amount of damages sought.
+Small claims cases may be filed in Small Claims Court if they fit the claim limits and rules.
+An independent Santa Ana attorney can evaluate venue based on where the accident occurred, where the defendant resides, the parties involved, and the amount of damages sought.
+If the facts involve Distracted Driving, SR-55, or treatment near Orange County Global Medical Center, organize the record source before turning the answer into a settlement expectation.
+Before the file is summarized by an insurer, connect the orthopedic referral to the claim-value checkpoint.

 What is the legal process for a personal injury case in Santa Ana?